 There are many definitions of leadership.
-Many lines have been written attempting to capture the essence of leadership in just a few words.
+Many lines have been written attempting to capture the essence in just a few words.

 The Oxford English Dictionary definition of leadership is simply:

-"The action of leading a group of people or an organization, or the ability to do this ."
+- "The action of leading a group of people or an organisation, or the ability to do this ."

 We need now to define 'lead' in this context, which is more helpful with regards to appreciating the breadth and depth of the word 'leadership'.
 Here are the most relevant points from the dictionary:

 - Be a reason or motive for (others to act, change, etc.)

 Note that only the first point strongly implies that leadership depends on a single leader, and even this point may easily be interpreted to mean that it can be achieved by delegated responsibility, even across a number of levels and on a vast scale.